 Video ads are one of the most expensive tactics for marketers.
 So it stands to reason that there will be a lot of people involved in signing off on your content.

-With Filestage, you can set up review steps for each stage of your workflow and invite different reviews to each one.
+With Filestage, you can set up review steps for each stage of your workflow and invite different video reviews to each one.

 Here’s how your review steps might look at a video production company: